darrenbarklie/oxidise/rust-book/NOTES.md

 ## Variables and Mutability

 Default variables are immutable, however, you still have the option to make your variables mutable.
 This promotes safety and easy concurrency.
 When a variable is immutable, once a value is bound to a name, you can’t change that value.

+Attempting to reassign an inmutable variable will cause a compiler error.

+### Contstants

+Constants are values that are bound to a name and are not allowed to change (like immutable variables).
+Declared with the `const` keyword, they must be type annotated and may be set only to a constant expression, not the result of a value computed at runtime.

+Constants can be declared in any scope, including the global scope, so are suited for values that many parts of the code need to know about.
+They are valid for the entire time a program runs, within the scope they were declared in.

+Consts use a naming convention of all uppercase with underscores between words.
+The compiler is able to evaluate a limited set of operations at compile time, which allows for some expanded expression.

+### Shadowing